bellemscott/oceanography/README.md

-# Belle Scott's Oceanography Final Project
+# Belle Scott and Melissa Rothenberg's Oceanography Final Project

 This application will be an interactive and informative experience for users, made up of mostly static pages and apis with hurricane/relavent ocean hazard data.